Capstone-Projects-2022-Fall/project-fashion-finder/documentation/docs/development-plan/development-environment.md

 ### - Selenium
 The Selenium Testing Framework is used to implement functional tests.
 ## Deployment Platform
 The final deployment will be hosted on an AWS EC2 server.
-SQLite will be hosted on the same machine for user authentication, and MongoDB atlas will be used to create a databse.
+SQLite will be hosted on the same machine for user authentication, and MongoDB atlas will be used to host User data and reference Data.